Join Our Team

 - Keeping all certifications current by attending required training.

-Once you submit your application, it will be reviewed by the Foothills Fire & Rescue Chief for approval.
-Additionally, a background investigation and a physical exam will be required.
+Once you submit your application, it will be reviewed by the Foothills Fire & Rescue recruitment team.
+If you are deemed a candidate for membership, you will be scheduled for an interview with the recruitment team.
+If you are extended an interview invitation, a full background investigation and a physical exam will be required.
 When you sign and submit this application, you are authorizing Foothills Fire & Rescue to obtain a consumer report about your criminal, driving, credit, education and employment history in order to properly evaluate your application for volunteer membership.

 A response to your application for membership will be made to you verbally prior to the beginning of the next Firefighter Academy.